bharathsyamala/sql-data-warehouse-engineering/README.md

 ## Objective
-This project focuses on building a data warehouse using the Medallion Architecture, and includes extraction, loading, and transformation of raw data into business specific data marts and analytics.
+This project implements a layered data warehouse using PostgreSQL, following a Bronze–Silver–Gold architecture to transform raw CRM and ERP extracts into analytics-ready datasets.

+The design mirrors real-world enterprise data platforms, separating raw ingestion, data curation, and business consumption into clearly defined layers.

 ## Project Structure